 The "FLO" Error code is an indication that the control board is reading an open circuit from the water pressure switch.
-The Causes of this are the following:
+The causes of this are the following:

-- •The filter pump has shut off and now the heatpump is no longer getting water flow. - The Pool Filter is dirty and needs to be cleaned causing the Heat pump to not get the proper water pressure to activate the water pressure switch. - The water pressure switch may be bad and will need to be replaced
+- The filter pump has shut off and now the heat pump is no longer getting water flow. - The pool filter is dirty and needs to be cleaned causing the heat pump to not get the proper water pressure to activate the water pressure switch. - The water pressure switch may be bad and will need to be replaced.

-Water Pressure switch Access
+Water Pressure Switch Access

-Water Pressure switch Replacement
+Water Pressure Switch Replacement

-- First Remove the blue rubber boot so that you can thread the flow switch out and remove the two wires connected to it. - ➤ Next, Once the wires are removed from the old water Pressure switch, put Teflon tape on the threads for the new water pressure switch and thread it into the plumbing.
-Be sure not to over tighten it.

-Next, turn on the filter pump to check for leaks.
+- First remove the blue rubber boot so that you can thread the flow switch out and remove the two wires connected to it. - Next, once the wires are removed from the old water pressure switch, put Teflon tape on the threads for the new water pressure switch and thread it into the plumbing.
+Be sure not to over tighten it. - Next, turn on the filter pump to check for leaks.
 Once you have determined that there are no leaks, connect the wires to the water pressure switch and place the fan guard back in its proper position.
-Secure the fan guard down with only two of the Eight screws and test the heat pumps operation.
+Secure the fan guard down with only two of the eight screws and test the heat pump operation.
 If the heat pump is operating properly, put the remaining screws back on the fan guard.
-To test the flow switch, turn the filter pump off.
 The heat pump should shut off and read "FLO".
-If it does not, than you may have to adjust the dial on the water pressure switch.
+If it does not than you may have adjusted the dial on the water pressure switch.